 - Observation of practical skills

 Students will be required to wear closed in shoes at all times and their GOTAFE uniform.
 Students will be required to purchase their own tools of the trade.
-The GOTAFE Trainer will issue the students with a kit list for them to purchase .
+Your GOTAFE Trainer will issue you with a kit list.

 Students must access the internet and have a computer.
 It is recommended that you bring your own laptop or iPad to classes.

 The salon has clients that regularly make appointments for services.
-These clients aid in Students doing Assessment Tasks on campus.
-There are times when the Students will be asked to bring in their own clients as well.
+These clients aid students doing assessment tasks on campus.
+There are times when the students will be asked to bring in their own clients as well.

 Attendance & Commitment

 On-campus: Students are encouraged to attend all face-to-face sessions.
 Students studying on-campus will be enrolled full time for 12 months and attend classes 4 days a week.